Ontario Careless Driving Defence

 • Repair records, tow records, and collision report details

-• Timeline written while the incident is fresh
+• A timeline written while the incident is fresh

 Evidence that may be challenged